← back to runpane.com

 cross-platform — actually

-Pane runs on Windows, Mac, and Linux with identical UI, shortcuts, and features.
-Windows is a first-class citizen — not a "might work" footnote.
-Superset's README states macOS is the only tested platform.
+Pane runs on Windows x64, Windows ARM64, Mac, and Linux with identical UI, shortcuts, and features.
+Windows and WSL are first-class workflows — not "might work" footnotes.
+Superset's repository states macOS is the only tested platform; Linux gained an AppImage in February 2026, and Windows remains untested.
 70% of developers use Windows or Linux.

 zero dependencies beyond git

 Pane requires git and nothing else.
-Superset requires Bun v1.0+, Git 2.20+, GitHub CLI, and Caddy.
+Superset's desktop app requires Bun v1.0+, Git 2.20+, GitHub CLI, and Caddy.
 Fewer dependencies means fewer things that can break.
+Superset 2.0 also ships a standalone CLI binary, but the desktop app's dependency footprint is unchanged.

 keyboard-first by design